code-iai/ROSIntegration/RosUnreal.md

     Callback function stored in _func, need to check what that's actually doing, however if you're not actually subscribed it doesn't really matter

     Potential issue: topic type it's trying to connect to is std_msgs/String, but the topic being published is a std_msgs/msg/String

-    - How do you switch the message type?
-        Checking if its a child of ubasemessageconverter class, so you need to make a class that inherits from that
-        - only question is where is that class initialized?

-    - Do you need to send the message via the socket handle, or does it have another way of sending?

-    - What is subscribe id?
-Do I need to set that to anything special?

-    - May need to override transport layer's sendMessage, because that could just not work

-    Need to know how to swap message types regardless

 Fixed receive thread so that it actually receives data from the rosbridge server now, may need to adjust frequency with which it checks but as of now it's not causing any problems